 Chemostratigraph :

 The laboratory equipments play a key role in the characterization of the materials analyzed.
-For the analysis of elements in rocks and oil, are used ICP-MS Perkin Elmer Elan DRC II (Fig.4) and the atomic absorption spectrometer Perkin Elmer AAnalyst 200. :
+For the quantification of elements in rocks and oil, the Bruker S8 Tiger Fluorescence analyzer is used (Fig. 4).

 Analysis of Stable Isotopes, are made through the advanced spectrometer isotope ratio mass (IRMS).
 Devices like Flash EA 1112 and Kiel IV Carbonate conduct the isotopic ratios of organic carbon and nitrogen, also oxygen and inorganic carbon, respectively, connected to a mass spectrometer Thermo Delta V Advantage.
 In addition, the laboratory performs isotopic ratio analysis coupled with gas chromatography (Fig.5).

-The X-ray diffratometer D2 Phaser, Bruker, performs analysis by x-ray diffraction, indicated to the identification and quantification of minerals present in a sample by characterizing the crystalline structure (Fig. 6).
+The X-ray diffratometer Bruker D2 Phaser performs analysis by x-ray diffraction, indicated to the identification and quantification of minerals present in a sample by characterizing the crystalline structure (Fig. 6).

 General infrastructure:

-In addition to the equipment appropriate to the function proposed, the LGQM has full infrastructure for bench testing such as: muffle furnace, kiln, analytic balances, cooler, rotary evaporator, Pasteur pipette, soxhlet extractor and general glassware for rocks and oil research.
+In addition to the equipment appropriate to the function proposed, the LGQM has full infrastructure for bench testing such as: muffle furnace, kiln, analytic balances, cooler, rotary evaporator, Pasteur pipette, soxhlet extractor, automatic fusion machine, centrifuge and general glassware for rocks and oil research.

 List of laboratory equipments: